Publishing

 How to Determine the Best Medium for Your Story

-What medium is the best fit for your story?
+Author, comic writer and screenwriter Joshua Corin will help you determine what medium is the best fit for your story.
 Is it a play?
 A screenplay?
 A TV show?
 If it’s best told using narrative prose, should it be a short story?
 A novel?
 Somewhere in between?
 We'll go over the specific strengths and weaknesses of each medium, as well as the additions and sacrifices required for adapting a story from one medium to another.

 Symposium, presented by Pipeline Artists, is a year-round virtual conference empowering creatives with honest, no-nonsense guidance across the arts.
 Through seminars, industry panels, and Town Hall discussions on screenwriting, filmmaking, publishing, and career-building, Symposium offers grounded advice from working professionals to help you forge your own unique path.